 - They’ll Be Too Small

 One of the biggest hesitations that women have with getting a breast reduction is that they will be too small.
-However, during your consultation with Dr. Thomas F. Crais, you can discuss what size you would like and the overall outcome you are hoping to get.
+However, during your consultation with Dr. Tom F. Crais, you can discuss what size you would like and the overall outcome you are hoping to get.
 If you don’t want to have small breasts, you don’t have to.

 - You Can’t Breastfeed Afterwards